2020 Fall events and activities in Northwest Arkansas

-We love that there are definitely multiple seasons in Northwest Arkansas — and fall is definitely one of the prettiest here.
-To help you enjoy this time of year, so we rounded up 10 of the best things to do this fall in Northwest Arkansas.
+Of course, we always enjoy the multiple seasons in Northwest Arkansas — and fall is definitely one of the prettiest here.
+To help you enjoy this time of year, we’ve rounded up 10 of the best things to do this fall in Northwest Arkansas.

-Click on the names of the events below to find out more about each activity, and CLICK HERE to see a printer-friendly 2019 Fall Fun Guide that lists even more events/activities.
+Click on the names of the events below to find out more about each activity:

 - Pick a pumpkin and navigate a corn maze.
 If you want to pick your own pumpkin, let the kids pet some cute animals, get lost in a corn maze and hang out on a farm for a few hours, there are several options around here, including our favorite — printable sponsor Farmland Adventures.
 Farmland is celebrating its TENTH YEAR in Northwest Arkansas!
 Congrats!
 (Click here to see a full list of pumpkin patches and/or corn mazes, along with dates and hours of operation, in our Fall Fun Printable!)

 - Take a scenic stroll!
-The fall foliage on the Crystal Bridges trails are beautiful this time of year, so you should go take a stroll!
-And click here to see the museum’s Fall Forest Fun events.
-You might also want to walk around War Eagle Mill, Lake Atalanta, Devil’s Den State Park and Hobbs State Park.
-You might also take some time to visit Prairie Grove Battlefield State Park.
-The battlefield is SO PRETTY in the fall and there are lots of walking trails to enjoy, historical markers to read and a playground for the kids
+The fall foliage on the Crystal Bridges trails are beautiful this time of year, so you should definitely make the trip.
+You might also venture out to War Eagle Mill, Lake Atalanta, Devil’s Den State Park or Hobbs State Park.
+We also recommend a visit to Prairie Grove Battlefield State Park.
+There are lots of walking trails, historical markers to read and a playground for the kids.

 - Seek out vintage pretties and cool antiques.
 We love to kick around cool vintage and antique stores in the fall.
-In Prairie Grove, some of our favorites are Daisies and Olives and The Summit Hill Cottage Shoppe and there’s a new place called High on the Hog Vintage Market that has some fun goodies plus classes.
+In Prairie Grove, some of our favorites are Daisies and Olives and The Summit Hill Cottage Shoppe and High on the Hog Vintage Market.

-In Bentonville, we hear good things about True Treasures.
+In Elm Springs, we hear good things about The Mercantile.

 In Gentry, check out The Chicken Coop.

 - Shop unique boutiques.
-In late November, there’s the NWA Boutique Show to enjoy.
+In late November, there’s always the NWA Boutique Show to enjoy.
 This year the show is scheduled for Nov.
 20-21 at John Q Hammons Convention Center in Rogers.
-(Please note the new location for this year’s show!)
+(Please note the new location for a second year.)
 This juried show features boutique booths with custom and one-of-a-kind creations from local and regional designers.
 Clothing, jewelry, art, stationery, gifts, personalized items, home décor, furniture, baby essentials and more.
 See you there!

 - Enjoy the bounty at the many farmer’s markets around NWA.
 The various farmer’s markets in hometowns across NWA run through the fall, so if you haven’t been out to one yet, you should visit those while you can!
 Keep in mind these markets host LOTS of fun events throughout the fall and winter season!

-Here are the links to each farmer’s market (our printable lists the dates that each season ends):
+Here are the links to each farmer’s market:

 - Fayetteville Farmer’s Market